 - 3 large eggs, optional

-cooking equipment and pantry items used in this recipe
+cooking equipment and pantry items you may need

 By the time the rice is chilled, you'll be ready to start cooking the fried rice.
 I show you a useful technique to chill the rice quicker (watch the video at the 6:45 mark).